M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 ### <span style="color: aqua">Discuss Abstract Classes:</span>
-Abstract classes provide just a method signature which allows you to implement a framework / template method design pattern.
+Abstract classes aim to implement the same or different behaviour among multiple related objects.
+They provide just a method signature which allows you to implement a framework / template method design pattern.
 They can contain both abstract and concrete methods but the abstract methods must be implemented elsewhere.
 Concrete methods are distinguished by having a full name & method body.

 ### <span style="color: aqua">Discuss Interfaces:</span>
+Interfaces are totally incomplete.
+They do not have any properties.
+They must show that the inheriting children are capable of doing something.
 You cannot instantiate abstract classes or interfaces.
 By default, all methods are abstract.
 Methods themselves are the only things composing an interface, it merely acts as a contract with the compiler which states that these specific methods must be implemented by whatever class implements the interface.
 They cannot be static or involve any implementation.

 ### <span style="color: aqua">Can you achieve multiple inheritance in Java:</span>
 No, BUT - you can achieve multiple inheritance through the use of interfaces.
 (I.e. extending an abstract class, and implementing multiple interfaces).